e-tho/iwmenu/README.md

 > [!TIP]
 > If your preferred launcher isn't directly supported, use `custom` mode with appropriate command flags.

+> [!NOTE]
+> For proper XDG icon display launchers must support fallback icons in `stdin` mode with comma-separated values.
+This ensures compatibility with various themes and desktop environments.

 ## Installation

 ### Build from source